hivesolutions/scudum/doc/kernel.md

     DEPLOY=1 \
     kernel.build

+To build the kernel optimized for Raspberry Pi 2 use `VARIANT=rasp2`.

 ## Upgrading

 The upgrading operation may be a complex one as it involves changing the configuration files